jfmdev/purecss-utilities/README.md

 You can set the text font size using classes `.pure-txt-xxs` / `.pure-txt-xs` / `.pure-txt-sm` / `.pure-txt-md` / `.pure-txt-lg` / `.pure-txt-xl` / `.pure-txt-xxl`.

-You can define the text alignment using classes `.pure-txt-center` / `.pure-txt-justify` / `.pure-txt-left` / `.pure-txt-right`.

 You can change the colors of texts using classes `.pure-txt-black` / `.pure-txt-blue` / `.pure-txt-cyan` / `.pure-txt-green` / `.pure-txt-magenta` / `.pure-txt-red` / `.pure-txt-white` / `.pure-txt-yellow`.

 Additionally, you can modify the opacity of the colors the `pure-txt-alpha-*` class, where `*` can be replaced with numbers 10, 20, 25, 30, 40, 50, 60, 70, 75, 80 or 90.

-TODO: Add support for links
+For additional utilities, you can use the [Utility classes for text styling](https://gist.github.com/jfmdev/855d8b20823c89fc8f196812b2d3eb39) Gist.

 ### Background colors